18 MOST BEAUTIFUL WEDDING VENUES NYC

 What about the distinction between indoor and outdoor weddings?
 In NYC, as it is in the greater New York, most weddings are an indoor affair.
 Manhattan has 71% of couples choosing to get married indoors over there.
 It’s usually a resort, a hotel, or a religious building.
 This is understandable, considering the sheer number of iconic buildings NYC has.
 In Capital District and Hudson Valley the numbers are a lot lower at 57% and 53%, respectively.
 This is also understandable, considering Hudson Valley and Capital District are famed for the natural landscapes.

-How much will it Cost You to get married in NYC?
+How much will it Cost for a NYC Wedding?

 It all depends, to be honest.
 It depends on which part of New York you’re getting married in.
 Below is a summarized breakdown: